Smithery Logo

 • Python: pip show <package> then help(module.function) to check signatures

-If code throws ImportError, AttributeError, or TypeError, introspect the installed package and adapt the example to match the actual API rather than retrying.
+If code throws an error, introspect the installed tool and adapt rather than retrying.

 Assembly QC